Our sole aim is to deliver the best quality First Aid and pre-hospital medical training currently available, anywhere.

 - Royal College of Surgeons of Edinburgh Faculty of Pre-Hospital Care

 - National Institute for Health and Clinical Excellence

 Specific content may also be taken from current peer-reviewed literature, in which case such guidance is clearly cited in Course Syllabi.

-To deliver the First Aid at Work course, a trainer must have attended the First Aid at Work course and a 'Train The Trainer' course; usually around 5 days long.
+In the UK, to deliver a First Aid course, a trainer must have attended the First Aid at Work course and a 'Train The Trainer' course; usually around 5 days long.
 Does this sound right to you?

-Where else would you expect someone who is teaching you to be educated only to that level and have only 5 days training in teaching and education?
+Where else would you expect someone who is teaching you to be educated only to the level that they are teaching themselves?
+Where they have only 5 days experience of teaching and education?

 We only work with trainers who have credible skills and experience: